 Even if you harbor hopes of reconciliation after a breakup, a little bit of away time is always great in a relationship.
 Absence does make the heart grow fonder.
 Partners become habituated to each other, and this can lead to monotony.
 Even if you’ve broken up (or are on a break), take some time off from each other.

 That ought to have cleared things up for you.
 Just a final word of advice: when you block an ex, keep it that way.
 Don’t block-unblock them like a teenager, because it is really immature.
-Stick to your decision and hold your ground!
+Block him and move on, once and for all.
+Stick to your decision and hold your ground.

 Blocking an ex is a choice that can have multiple reasons behind it.
 The ones given above are the top 8.
 If you think we’ve missed something, or you’ve got a story you want to tell, write to us at Bonobology – we’ll be thrilled to hear from you!